netbymatt/ws4kp/README.md

 * The "Local Forecast" and "Extended Forecast" provide several additional days of information compared to the original format in the 90's.
 * "Flavors" are not present in this simulation.
 Flavors refer to the order of the weather information that was shown on the original units.
 Instead, the order of the displays has been fixed and a checkboxes can be used to turn on and off individual displays.
 The travel forecast has been defaulted to off so only local information shows for new users.
 * Radar displays the timestamp of the image.
+* A new hourly forecast display for the next 24 hours is available, and is shown in the style of the travel cities forecast.

 ## Wish list